Reorder rules at the variant + location level

-Auto-generate draft POs
+Auto-generate draft POs grouped by vendor

 Every product’s buy history is one click away